 Consequently, from the establishment of diplomatic relations until the end of the Cold War, the relationship between Russia and Brazil had a low political profile, marked by periods of approximation and distance, which were often the result of external, internal, conjunctural, and structural constraints.
-42 These characteristics certainly prevented the development of multiple partnerships, mainly in the military area.
+These characteristics certainly prevented the development of multiple partnerships, mainly in the military area.

-Bilateral Relations between the Russian Federation and Brazil in the 1990s in Russian and Brazilian foreign policies.
-By opening their internal markets to international capital and adopting neoliberal guidelines, the path was open for an ideological alignment between the two governments in the economic and political fields-something that was being probed since Brazilian democratization in the 1980s.
-However, this expectation did not bring effective results to their bilateral relations, remaining in the realm of a "rhetorical optimism."
-Even though Brazil was one of the first countries in Latin America to recognize the new legal and political status of the Russian Federation, the actual volume of economic and political ties between the two countries after the end of the Cold War was significantly reduced.44
+Bilateral Relations between the Russian Federation and Brazil in the 1990s

+The systemic changes that occurred after the collapse of the Soviet Union inaugurated a new dynamic in Russian and Brazilian foreign policies.
+By opening their internal markets to international capital and adopting neoliberal guidelines, the path was open for an ideological alignment between the two governments in the economic and political fields something that was being probed since Brazilian democratization in the 1980s.
+However, this expectation did not bring effective results to their bilateral relations, remaining in the realm of a "rhetorical optimism."43 Even though Brazil was one of the first countries in Latin America to recognize the new legal and political status of the Russian Federation, the actual volume of economic and political ties between the two countries after the end of the Cold War was significantly reduced.44